-St. Katharine's Primary School Reading Progression Pathway Year 5 and 6

 To fully develop every child's reading skills it will benefit some children to continue reading within the structure of a book band scheme.
 Additionally, some children who have phonic gaps will be assigned a book by their teacher which matches the phonic phase they are currently working in.
 All children have access to age appropriate books from the class book corners to read in school and at home.
 All children will particiapte in whole-class reading lessons during book projects benefitting from teacher led discussions and have multiple opporunities to read aloud.
 Some of the key texts in Y5 and y6.
 Our full list can be found on the School's Book Study and Key Text Overview, which is on our website.

-Year 5 Key Texts

-Focus Curriculum Content Skills Vocabulary Word reading Apply their growing knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of new words that they meet Self-correct when reading aloud Read the National Curriculum's year 5 and 6 spelling list and words containing taught prefixes and suffixes.
-With a finger, track sentences when reading at length during whole-class reading lessons.
-When reading aloud recognise how the forms of punctuation affect fluency and expression during 1:1, guided and whole-class reading sessions.
-When reading, pre-empt expression through the recognition of an author's writing style or the style of a genre.
-When asked, locate specific word types linked to their learning.
-When asked, identify specific forms of grammar linked to an author's writing style.
-For example: I child will be asked to explain how and why Morpurgo uses dashes to embed information in Kensuke's Kingdom. tense (past and present) modal verb relative pronoun relative clause parenthesis bracket dash cohesion ambiguity adverbial passive voice subject object
+Year 5 Key Texts Year 6 Key Texts 'A small wonder of a book' GUARDIAN ly chance of survival was a pig's he MITCH JOHNSON From the author of WAR HORSE The Boy "A brilliant debut MICHAEL MORPURGO in the Striped Pyjamas Breadcrumbs malorie blackmar JOHN BOYNE KENSUKE'S Anne Ursu KINGDOM THE 10TH ANNIVERSARY EDITION Curriculum Content Skills Vocabulary Focus Self-correct when reading aloud tense (past and Word reading Apply their growing knowledge of root words, prefixes and suffixes to Read the National Curriculum's year 5 and 6 spelling list and words read aloud and to understand the meaning of new words that they meet present) containing taught prefixes and suffixes. modal verb With a finger, track sentences when reading at length during wholerelative pronoun relative clause class reading lessons.
+When reading aloud recognise how the forms of punctuation affect parenthesis bracket fluency and expression during 1:1, guided and whole-class reading dash sessions.
+When reading, pre-empt expression through the recognition of an cohesion ambiguity author's writing style or the style of a genre. adverbial When asked, locate specific word types linked to their learning.